ErfanDL/ATTiny-PushButton-ON-OFF-Controller/README.md

 # ATTiny13-25-45-85-Push-Button-On-Off-controller
-Ultra-Low Power Single push button On/Off controller based on ATtiny13/25/45/85 for other MicroController applicaiton.
+Ultra-Low Power Single push button On/Off controller based on ATtiny13/25/45/85 for other MicroController and circuits applicaiton.

 - **Ultra-Low Power 000.2uA (200nA)**